AAS Nursing Degree Program

-Nursing courses are offered in Day and Evening Divisions.
+The two year degree or AAS nursing courses are offered in Day and Evening Divisions.
 Clinical laboratory experiences are conducted at a variety of facilities that will meet the students’ clinical objectives.
+The 2014-15 handbook will be available soon.

 All applicants to the Nursing Program will be required to take a placement test.
 Those scoring below a cutoff score will be required to complete remedial course work and be retested after remediation to be admitted into the program.
 Students who are unsuccessful in the PNC Program will not be admitted into AAS Nursing Program.